aptos-labs/move-vscode-extension/README.md

 ## Installation

 We publish nightly pre-compiled VSCode extensions for Linux, MacOS and Windows.
-Check out https://github.com/aptos-labs/aptos-move-analyzer/releases/tag/nightly.

-Download the `.vsix` file for your platform, then install it inside your editor with `"Install from VSIX..."` command.
+Download a `.vsix` bundle for your platform from https://github.com/aptos-labs/aptos-move-analyzer/releases/tag/nightly, then install it in your editor with `"Install from VSIX..."` command.

 ### Build from sources